onitsoft/Solidity-Course/lesson-14/README.md

 4. From within new terminal window type `geth account new`.
 Then follow the instructions.
 Try to do Step 3 again once done.
 5. Transfer some Ether ($20 worth should be enough) to your Ether account that is setup on Geth.
 6. Go to Truffle project directory and edit `truffle.js` by adding additional `live` entry to `networks` dictionary.
 Find full code in "`truffle.js` config" section below.
-7. Once blockchain is synchronized, and there is some Ether in the balance, from within the same Truffle project directory execute commands `truffle compile` and then `truffle migrate --network live --reset`.
+7. Only once blockchain is synchronized, and there is some Ether in the balance execute this step.
+From within the same Truffle project directory execute commands `truffle compile` and then `truffle migrate --network live --reset`.
+This will cost real Ether.

 ## `truffle.js` config